Coined Cuisine

 Headshot of Shani, founder of Coined Cuisine

-For a fun and easy kitchen project, try making these No-Bake Granola Bars made with peanut butter and chocolate!
+These No-Bake Granola Bars, made with peanut butter and chocolate, are chewy and delicious.
 They only require a few minutes to cook down a quick syrup, and some time in the fridge to set.
-The taste will blow you away!
+You'll crave these over the store-bought stuff every time!

 A hand holding a No-Bake Granola Bar with peanut butter and chocolate, and more bars in the background.